Welcome to the Chatham Arch Neighborhood

 Upcoming meetings

 Mark your calendar for the next Chatham Arch Neighborhood Association general membership meeting.
-We meet on the last Tuesday of every month, except December.

-- When: 6:30PM social hour, followed by 7PM meeting.
+- When: 6:30PM social hour, followed by 7PM meeting

 - Where: Firefighters Union Building, 748 Massachusetts Avenue, Indianapolis